Belan-Mihail/paint_picture/README.md

    </details>

 This project was the second time I used agile development methods.
 The importance of these principles is beyond doubt.
 There may have been certain inaccuracies in the use of all the principles of this methodology.

+### CRUD Functionality

+Paint Picture app handles data with full CRUD Functionality:
+- Create -  Users can create, an account, profile, pictures, comments, plans, wallitems messages and watch objects.
+- Read - Users can view the pictures, comments, plans, wallitems of other users and also the profiles of these users.
+- Update - Users can update their profile, password, username, pictures, comments, plans, wallitems
+- Delete - Users can delete pictures, comments, plans, wallitems.

 ### Colors